Skip to main content

 Catastrophic Phase

-No copay for your prescriptions in the Catastrophic Phase
+No copay for your covered drugs in the Catastrophic Phase

 Medicare has a limit to what you have to pay out-of-pocket for your covered Part D drugs each year.
 Once you reach that limit, you enter the Medicare Catastrophic Phase.
-This means beginning January 1, 2025, once you reach the Catastrophic Phase, you'll pay nothing for your covered Part D drugs for the rest of the calendar year.
+That means you'll pay nothing for your covered Part D drugs for the rest of the calendar year.

 Extra Help